Syed-Abid/Bridging-Borders-Between-Pakistan-and-India-Project-/README.md

-# Bridging Borders Between India and Pakistan 🌐🤝
+# Bridging Borders Between Pakistan and India Project 🌐🤝

 Embark on a journey of discovery and connection with "Bridging Borders Between India and Pakistan"! 🌐🤝 This repository presents a compelling case study, featuring detailed analysis performed on a dataset using MS SQL SERVER.
 Explore the dataset files, insightful questions, and an engaging presentation that aims to bridge understanding between two nations.